machinalis/featureforge/docs/experimentation.rst

 - Simple data types:

-    In order to easily create booking-tickets from configuration dictionaries, they can't contain more than builtin objects (sets, lists, tuples, strings, booleans or numbers).
+    In order to easily create booking-tickets from configuration dictionaries, they can't contain more than built-in objects (sets, lists, tuples, strings, booleans or numbers).

-- Lists, tuples or sets, be carefull with the ordering:
+- Lists, tuples or sets, be careful with the ordering:

     Be very careful with config value that are sequences.
-If your experiment configuration needs to provide the features to use, probably the order of them is not important, so you should pass them as a set, and not as a tuple nor list.
+If your experiment configuration needs to provide the features to use, probably their ordering is not important, so you should pass them as a `set`, and not as a tuple or a list.
 Otherwise, these 2 configurations are going to be treated as different when they shouldn't:

     .. code-block:: python